votchallenge/toolkit-legacy/documentation/integration.md

 * _Tracker parameters_ - The tracker is supposed to be executed with the same set of parameters on all the sequences.
 Any effort to determine the parameter values that were pre-tuned to a specific challenge sequence from the given images is prohibited.
 * _Resources access_ - The tracker program should only access the files in the directory that it is executed in (that is `images.txt` and `region.txt`).

 While we cannot enforce these guidelines in the current toolkit, the adherence of these rules is mandatory.
-Any violation is considered as cheating and could result in disqualification.
+Any violation is considered as cheating and could result in disqualification from the challenge.

 Testing integration
 -------------------